What Is a Corporate Trainer?

 • Developing, implementing and evaluating corporate training and development programs

-You’ll have the opportunity to take a few elective courses.
-Choose them strategically with an eye toward your specific career aspirations.
+You may have the opportunity to take a few elective courses.
+If so, choose them strategically with an eye toward your specific career aspirations.
 For instance, if you would like to specialize in training employees to become more proficient with various technologies, then you should take electives in information technology and computer science.

 Remember that although you’ll learn the fundamentals of communication in your classes, effective communication is a skill that requires a great deal of practice before you can master it.
-Take the initiative to participate in on-campus clubs and activities, and work your way into leadership positions.
-A debate club or a similar communications-oriented activity would be particularly advantageous for you.
+Take the initiative to participate in campus clubs and activities, and potentially work your way into leadership positions.
+A debate club or a similar communications-oriented activity could be advantageous for you.

 Do You Need a Graduate Degree to Become a Corporate Trainer?

 There is no universal requirement that calls for corporate trainers to earn a master’s degree.
-It’s possible to land your first job in this field with just a bachelor’s.
-However, some employers do prefer that their corporate trainers have a graduate degree, and some may even require it.
+It’s possible to land your first job in this field with a bachelor’s.
+However, some employers do prefer that their corporate trainers have a graduate degree, and some may even require it.2

 After graduating with your bachelor’s in communications degree, you may choose to gain some experience in the field before deciding whether to enroll in a master’s degree program.
-This path would give you greater perspective before pursuing your graduate degree, and it may also open the door to possible tuition reimbursement from your employer.
+This path would give you greater perspective before pursuing your graduate degree.
 Master’s degree programs can often be completed entirely online, which means you could continue to fulfill your professional obligations while improving your academic credentials.

-Although a bachelor’s degree is all that’s needed to get your foot in the door of this profession, it can be helpful to further enhance your career qualifications.
-If you already have some work experience as a corporate trainer, acquiring new qualifications can help you pursue higher-level and better-compensated positions.
+Although you may only need a bachelor’s degree to get started, it can be helpful to further enhance your qualifications as your career progresses.
+If you already have some work experience as a corporate trainer, acquiring new qualifications may help you position yourself to potentially pursue higher-level and better-compensated positions.

-One way to become a more desirable employee is to join a professional organization.
+One way to achieve this is to join a professional organization.
 There are a few different options for corporate trainers, including the following:

 • The Association for Talent Development (ATD)